 These projects take less time and money, so you'll see a payoff sooner.

-Seal your building envelope — Any heated air that leaks out of your building is money down the drain.
+Seal your building envelop — Any heated air that leaks out of your building is money down the drain.
 There are a number of easy and inexpensive ways to seal those leaks: